 The University's response to the COVID-19 pandemic has evolved over time based on available data, public health authority guidance, the rate of infection and since vaccines were introduced, vaccination rates.
 The University initially suspended face-to face instruction and declared a "University State of Emergency" that allowed flexibility for employees to continue to telework while enabling University senior leadership and college deans to make determinations of who may work on campus to maintain critical services and research.
-This declaration applied to the Columbus campus, Extended Campuses, and the Wexner Medical Center.
-A weekly determination was made concerning the continuation of the declaration and based on those determination the declarations remained in place from March 22, 2020, until the declaration was lifted effective July 1, 2021.
+This declaration applied to the Columbus Campus, Extended Campuses, and the OSUWMC.
+A weekly determination was made concerning the continuation of the declaration and based on those determinations the declaration remained in place from March 22, 2020, until the declaration was lifted effective July 1, 2021.

 The financial impact of the COVID-19 pandemic has been mitigated in part by the University's receipt of funds from federal government relief programs starting with the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 Approximately \$14 billion of CARES Act funds were designated for higher education through the Higher Education Emergency Relief Fund (HEERF).
 The University's share of the CARES Act allocation to higher education institutions was \$42.9 million (with 50% of such allocation required to be provided to students in the form of emergency financial aid grants).
 The CARES Act also established a \$175 billion allocation for a health care provider relief fund.
 The University hospital system and the James Cancer Hospital have received total CARES Act funding of \$178 million.
-The U.S. Department of Health and Human Services also provided accelerated advance payments of Medicare reimbursements to health systems that, in effect, provided an interest free loan for one year, with repayments set to occur by netting the advanced amount against future Medicare claim amounts.
-The University and its affiliates received a total of \$287 million in accelerated advance payments of Medicare reimbursements.
-Additional stimulus support was provided by the State of Ohio by way of the Coronavirus Relief Fund which was a \$150 billion fund established for state, local and tribal governments by the CARES Act.
-The State of Ohio awarded the University a total of \$42 million from this program.
+The U.S. Department of Health and Human Services also provided accelerated advance payments of Medicare reimbursements to health systems that, in effect, provided an interest free loan for one year, with repayments accomplished by netting the advanced amount against future Medicare claim amounts.
+The University and its affiliates received a total of \$287 million in accelerated advance payments of Medicare reimbursements, all of which was repaid by December 2022.
+Additional stimulus support was provided by way of the Coronavirus Relief Fund also established under the CARES Act and from which the State of Ohio awarded the University a total of \$42 million.
 Finally, the University received nearly \$3 million in stimulus for various other aspects of its operation and services.

 The Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA) authorized \$82 billion in support for education through HEERF II, which allocated \$65 million to the University, comprised of \$21 million for direct student aid and \$44 million allocated to the institution.
-The American Rescue Plan Act (ARP Act) t authorized an additional \$40 billion to higher education institutions with the University's allocation totaling \$115 million, with that amount split nearly equally between direct student aid and institutional support.
+The American Rescue Plan Act (ARP Act) authorized an additional \$40 billion to higher education institutions with the University's allocation totaling \$115 million, with that amount split nearly equally between direct student aid and institutional support.
 This fund is being administered by the National Association of Student Financial Aid Administration (NASFAA).
+The University and the health system also received \$39 million in FEMA public assistance funds reimbursing COVID-19 expenses incurred in Fiscal Years 2021 and 2022 for items such as labor, medical equipment, PPE, testing services, and enhanced cleaning.

-In total, the University and its hospital system have been awarded \$734 million in stimulus funding (\$287 million of which was in the form of temporary funding).
+In total, the University and its hospital system have been awarded \$772 million in stimulus funding (\$287 million of which was in the form of temporary funding).